Battle of Midway: Initial air attacks

 At about 09:00 on 3 June, Ensign Jack Reid, piloting a PBY from U.S. Navy patrol squadron VP-44, spotted the Japanese Occupation Force 500 nmi to the west-southwest of Midway.
 He mistakenly reported this group as the Main Force.
 Nine B-17s took off from Midway at 12:30 for the first air attack.
 Three hours later, they found Tanaka's transport group 570 nmi to the west.

 Harassed by heavy anti-aircraft fire, they dropped their bombs.
 Although their crews reported hitting four ships, none were actually hit and no significant damage was inflicted.
 Early the following morning, the Japanese oil tanker Akebono Maru sustained the first hit when a torpedo from an attacking PBY struck her around 01:00.
 This was the only successful air-launched torpedo attack by the U.S. during the battle.

 At 04:30 on 4 June, Nagumo launched his initial attack on Midway, consisting of 36 D3As and 36 B5Ns, escorted by 36 Zero fighters.
 At the same time, he launched his seven search aircraft (2 B5Ns from Akagi and Kaga; 4 Aichi E13A "Jakes" from the heavy cruiser ' and Chikuma; and 1 short-range Nakajima E8N "Dave" from the battleship Haruna; an eighth aircraft from launched 30 minutes late).
 Japanese reconnaissance arrangements were flimsy, with too few aircraft to adequately cover the assigned search areas, laboring under poor weather conditions to the northeast and east of the task force.
 As Nagumo's bombers and fighters were taking off, 11 PBYs were leaving Midway to run their search patterns.
 At 05:34, a PBY reported sighting two Japanese carriers; another spotted the inbound airstrike 10 minutes later.

 Midway's radar picked up the Japanese at 05:53, at a distance of 93 nautical miles, and interceptors were scrambled.
 Unescorted bombers headed off to attack the Japanese carriers, their fighter escorts remaining behind to defend Midway.
-Having taken off at 06:00 Midway-based Marine fighters led by Major Floyd B. Parks, which included six F4Fs and twenty F2As, intercepted the Japanese at 06:20 and suffered heavy losses, though they destroyed four B5Ns and one Zero.
+Having taken off at 06:00 Midway-based Marine fighters of VMF-221 led by Major Floyd B. Parks, which included six F4Fs and twenty F2As, intercepted the Japanese at 06:20 and suffered heavy losses, though they destroyed four B5Ns and one Zero.
 Within the first few minutes, two F4Fs and thirteen F2As were destroyed, while most of the surviving U.S. planes were damaged, with only two remaining airworthy.
-Starting At 06:34, Japanese carrier aircraft bombed and heavily damaged the U.S. base.
+Major Parks was among the lost.
+From 06:34 onwards, Japanese carrier aircraft bombed and heavily damaged the U.S. base.
 American anti-aircraft fire was intense and accurate, destroying three Japanese aircraft and damaging many more.